Convenience-store stop-off changes everything

 Mark Wright is a passionate advocate for pedestrian safety—especially when it comes to vehicle accidents.
-As a co-founder of the Storefront Safety Council, an organization dedicated to raising awareness of vehicle-into-building collisions in North America, he's appeared on television and radio and in newspapers.
+As a co-founder of an organization dedicated to raising awareness of vehicle-into-building collisions in North America, he's appeared on television and radio and in newspapers.
 He's also written about the subject in magazines and presented at national safety conferences.
 What distinguishes him from many safety advocates, however, is his first-hand experience.

 Convenience store stop-off

 Wright had never been in a pedestrian-related accident before, but on August 17, 2008, he decided to stop at a convenience store near his house.
 He was dog-sitting at the time, but it was a short stop, so he left the dog in the car with the windows down.
 Within minutes, a Diet Coke and a pack of Hostess Sno Balls in hand, he was on his way out.

 As he pushed the door open to leave, a car pulled into the stall directly in front of the entrance.
 It didn't stop.
 "She didn't hit the brake, evidently," says Wright.
 "Within the blink of an eye, the car was crashing into me, and I just instinctively put my hands out—as if that would do something.
 But your brain and body just react."
 He remembers his hands touching the hood of the car before being knocked back into the store.

 The car stopped part-way through the entrance, and the store was silent.
 Wright was in shock, with shards of glass in his hand and littered around him on the floor, his left knee severely injured and bleeding badly.
 "I think everyone in the store was equally in shock.
 Everyone was just frozen, including the driver," says Wright.
 "I began yelling embarrassingly like a 2-year old for people to dial 9-1-1."